irisnet/irishub/docs/get-started/Validator-Node.md

 iriscli status --node=tcp://localhost:26657
 ```

-You should also be able to see your power is above 0.
+You should also be able to see your power is above 0 if your bonded toke is in top 100.
 Also, you should see validator on the [Explorer](https://testnet.irisplorer.io).

 ### Edit Validator Description